happy-kitty0821/Coders-Club-Workflow/dabtabase-Gamification/Question1.md

 ---
 ## **your task is to solve this issue and design a new talble which do not face this same issue**
-## **you are free to make as many table as you like, but when creating your solution use the following values **
+## **you are free to make as many table as you like, but when creating your solution use the following values:**
 ```sql
 varchar = 255
 Decimal = 10,2